Children and the Climate Crisis

 Working with Young People their Anger, Fear, Grief and Hope

-With chair Judith Anderson and contributors Amrita Bhohi, Beth Collier, Sarah Deco, Jay Griffiths, Anna Harvey, Caroline Hickman, Katharine Lewis, Zion Lights, Jo McAndrews, Catriona Mellor, Isobel Pick, Jocelyne Quennell, Verity Sharp, Sonia Shomalzadeh, Tree Staunton, Steve Thorp, Sally Weintrobe and youth activists.READ MORE...
+With chair Judith Anderson and contributors Amrita Bhohi, Beth Collier, Sarah Deco, Jay Griffiths, Anna Harvey, Caroline Hickman, Katharine Lewis, Zion Lights, Jo McAndrews, Catriona Mellor, Isobel Pick, Jocelyne Quennell, Mark Smalley, Sonia Shomalzadeh, Tree Staunton, Steve Thorp, Sally Weintrobe and youth activists.READ MORE...

 This conference focuses on life for children and adolescents in the era of climate chaos and the Sixth Mass Extinction.
 As young people hear daily reports of environmental disasters, how can the complexity of their feelings – their anger, fear and sense of abandonment – be heard, understood and fully responded to?
 How is the current ecological crisis showing up in their behaviour, preoccupations, dreams, and sense of future?
 How do they navigate the tension between hope and despair; action and nihilism?
 And what insights can psychotherapy offer, when we perhaps feel just as lost?